gama-ufsc/brain-extraction-for-tumor-segmentation/README.md

 ## Step-by-step

-1. Install required packages (`environment.yml`) the two submodules
+1. Install required packages (`environment.yml`) and the two submodules
 1. Run:
  1. `make_dotenv.py` to create a `.env` file with the environment variables required by nnU-Net package
  1. `make_nnunet_brats_task.py` and `make_nnunet_nobe_task.py` to preprocess the training data